odb9402/KS-Evol/README.md

 3/21 ~ 0.142 ??

-However, what we want to do is **giving statistical score ( confidences, p-value, ... etc ) that can represent significant of the allele frequency** based on some statistical measurement as like p-value of Poisson distribution.
+However, what we want to do is **giving statistical score ( confidences, p-value, ... etc ) that can represent the significance of the allele frequency** based on some statistical measurement as like p-value of Poisson distribution.

 After giving scores for each SNP, **we can rank them** with the score and decide the threshold value to determine which SNPs are important or not based on the threshold.